Back from the Front: Production notes

+Back from the Front was filmed over four days on July 24–28, 1942.
+Notably, this film marked a significant innovation for the Stooge franchise, introducing a distinctive sound effect to accompany the eye poke gag.
+The incorporation of a "TWANG" sound effect synchronized with Moe's action of poking Lieutenant Dungen in the eyes distinguished this film from its predecessors.

+Subsequent Stooge films experimented with different sound effects to enhance comedic moments.
+Throughout 1943 and 1944, varying degrees of success were achieved with alternative sound effects.
+For instance, in Higher Than a Kite, a nose honk sound effect was utilized, albeit inappropriately.
+Similarly, in Crash Goes the Hash, a xylophone sound effect was integrated into comedic sequences.

+The film series found consistency in its use of specific sound effects post-1945.
+The sound of a ukulele or violin string being plucked became a staple, frequently employed to accentuate comedic moments.

 Moe reprises his Adolf Hitler role from You Nazty Spy! and I'll Never Heil Again.
 The end was satire, with Moe telling the Nazis to use their heads and shoot out their brains, to which Stanley Blystone replies, "But mein Führer, we're Nazis.
 We have no brains."
 When the Hitler-disguised Moe sneezes and his toothbrush moustache flies off his face, he gets it back and refers to it as "my personality".

 "Schicklgruber" is the surname Adolf Hitler's father, Alois Hitler carried for the first 40 years of his life, until he took the name Hitler (Hiedler) from his stepfather.
 While Adolf Hitler himself never carried the surname, the British made use of it for propaganda purposes since even to Germans, the name is laughable.
 The Stooges used it numerous times as the only name by which they would refer to Hitler.